Survivors Movement

 A couple of dozen organizations active in the created a ‘first’ effort to foster this connection and communication with allies, All Survivors Day in 2018.
 In addition to twenty or more organizations, there were public events in over thirty cities in six countries.

-The Survivors Movment
+The Survivors Movement

 is Historic